 William Gillette played Sherlock Holmes on stage from 1899-1929.
 He did over 1300 performances over 30 years.
 This 1916 silent film starring him is a reproduction of the stage play and is surprisingly well preserved.

 Eille Norwood is an English stage actor, director and playwright.
 He portrayed Holmes in 47 silent movies from 1921 to 1923.
-Four of the 47 films are listed here: The Dying Detective, The Devil’s Foot, The Man with the Twisted Lip, and The Sign of Four.
+I can only find 4 of the 47 films and they are listed here: The Dying Detective, The Devil’s Foot, The Man with the Twisted Lip, and The Sign of Four.

 Raymond Massey was a Canadian actor.
 He only portrayed Sherlock Holmes once in The Speckled Band in 1931.

 8. Reginald Owen – 1933

 John Reginald Owen was a British actor known for his many roles in British and American films and TV programmes.

 He portrayed Sherlock Holmes in the 1933 A Study in Scarlet.
 The story of this film has nothing to do with the novel of the same name though.